setiQuest/seti_signal_sim/README.md

 The `sunnoise` is a special case.
 We created noise files that were created by observing the Sun for a number of hours.
 These noise files were stored in Object Storage and retrieved at run time (object storage container set in the properties file).
-Unless you work at the SETI Instutite, you probably won't use this option!
+Unless you work at the SETI Institute, you probably won't use this option!

 Generate 1,000 training narrowband signals with gaussian white noise, and run on Spark with 20 separate partitions.